ThinkMarkets Review: Pros & Cons | Updated for 2026

 Yes, ThinkMarkets accepts Skrill for depositing money.

-Skrill (formerly Moneybookers) is a digital wallet provider established in 2001 which offers a range of online payment and money transfer services.
+Skrill (formerly Moneybookers) is a digital wallet company that was founded in 2001 which offers a range of payment options online and money transfer services.

-Since launch, Skrill has expanded to operate in more than 120 countries, with its digital wallet offered in 40 different currencies.
-Customers can deposit money into their Skrill wallet using various options for payment, including credit card, bank transfer as well as a variety of alternative payment options.
-The funds can later be used to pay merchants or other Skrill customers, or converted to cryptocurrency.
+Since its inception, Skrill has expanded to operate in over 120 countries with the digital wallet that is available in more than 40 currencies.
+Customers can transfer funds to their Skrill wallet through a variety of options for payment, including credit bank transfer, card and a variety of other payment methods.
+The funds can later be used to pay merchants, other Skrill customers, or converted to cryptocurrency.

-Skrill also offers cross-border payments through its remittance services Skrill Money Transfer.
-It allows customers to transfer funds to a bank account in another country with their bank card.
-The service was acquired in 2015 by the Paysafe Group.
-Skrill became part of the Paysafe Group along with former competitor Neteller and the prepaid payment company paysafecard.
+Skrill also offers cross-border payments through its remittance service Skrill Money Transfer.
+It allows customers to transfer money to a bank account overseas using their bank card.
+It was in the year 2015 that Skrill has been acquired by Paysafe Group along with former rival Neteller and the prepaid payment company paysafecard.

-Skrill has a variety of licenses enabling it to offer its services in Europe and globally.
-Skrill is managed through Paysafe Payment Solutions Limited, a company incorporated in Ireland and regulated by Central Bank of Ireland, for its European regulated activities.
-Skrill's operations outside its European Economic Area are operated by Skrill Limited - a company incorporated in the United Kingdom and regulated by the Financial Conduct Authority.
+Skrill holds a number of licenses enabling it to offer its services across Europe and globally.
+Skrill is managed via Paysafe Payment Solutions Limited, a company incorporated in Ireland and is regulated by the Central Bank of Ireland, for its European authorized activities.
+Skrill's operations outside its European Economic Area are operated by Skrill Limited - a company that is incorporated within the United Kingdom and regulated by the Financial Conduct Authority.

 Does ThinkMarkets accept Payoneer?